 Despite the best intentions, there is often collateral damage amid fostering and adoption.
-It is not a common topic, but it is needed.
-Part of our organization’s mission is to “prevent harm” by helping families navigate these complex realities and prevent and minimize collateral damage from coming to their households.
-We have spent over three years collaborating with a diverse group of child welfare professionals, therapists, and those with lived experiences to create our training and core content.
+It is not a common topic, but it is a needed discussion.
+Our mission is to “prevent harm” by helping families navigate these complex realities and prevent and minimize collateral damage from coming to their households.
+Over three years, we have collaborated with a diverse group of foster youth, adoptees, child welfare professionals, therapists, and those with lived experiences to create our core content.
 Furthermore, the complexities of fostering and adopting require a diverse perspective.
 This article and many others have been written from these various perspectives and collaborative discussions.

-To clarify, the definition of collateral damage is forms of damage, including deaths and injuries that result from fighting in a war but happen to people who are not in the military.
-We are not using the phrase lightly or in exaggeration.
-The verbiage “collateral damage of fostering and adopting” is strong because the reality of loving children from hard places is intense.
-It is a fight for the trajectory of a child’s life; it is a battle both in the spirit and in the natural.
+To clarify, the definition of collateral damage is forms of damage, including deaths and injuries that result from fighting in a war but happen to people not in the military.
+We are not using the phrase lightly or with exaggeration.
+The phrasing “collateral damage of fostering and adopting” is vital because the reality of loving children from hard places is intense.
+It is a fight for the trajectory of a child’s life; it is a battle both in the spirit and the natural.
 Often families believe that the fight for a child’s life is only till adoption day.
 We are here to tell you that the battle is just getting started.
 Instead of a struggle with a broken system and the future of the child’s life, it will now be for the child’s heart and wholeness.
 It is a battle that is just getting started.

-Our goal is not to provide you with cookie-cutter answers but guidance and wisdom, so you can reflect and find peace in your decisions amid complex realities.
-We humbly submit the following to you and not out of criticism of anywhere you are in your journey, but out of an intense desire for the child and your family to find peace, joy, and love that enriches your lives:
+Our goal is not to provide you with cookie-cutter answers.
+Still, guidance and wisdom, so you can reflect and find peace in your decisions amid complex realities.
+We humbly submit the following to you, not from criticism of where you are in your journey, but from an intense desire for everyone to have peace, joy, and love that enriches your lives:

 No One is Immune to Collateral Damage

-Fostering and adoption is a highly emotional journey.
+Fostering and adopting are highly emotional journeys.
 Often those with childhood trauma find themselves with a strong desire to foster or adopt, a beautiful reason to engage and help.
 However, it can easily be a stumbling block when your emotional needs or pain become the focus of the process.
-We have witnessed the dynamic blindside even the most experienced or professional individuals.
-Years go by, and they find their marriage, children, and emotional health in disarray.
+We have witnessed the dynamic blindside of even the most experienced or professional individuals.
+Years go by, and their marriage, children, and emotional health are in disarray.
 Watching this collateral damage is heartbreaking.

-Often these families are amazing people with huge hearts to help but get swept up in a highly emotional and complex situation, which harms them.
+Often these families are amazing people with huge hearts to help, but they get swept up in a highly emotional and complex situation, which harms them.
 None of us are immune to this reality.
 We must humble ourselves to the fact that no human being can fix the broken realities of these children’s lives.
-There are some simple important truths that can help us safeguard our families through the process.
-All we can do is love and serve, but they need a bigger and better superhero!
+Some simple important truths can help safeguard your family through the process.
+All you can do is love and serve, but every child will need a bigger and better superhero!

-We are not the Superhero of the Child’s Story.
+We are not the Superheroes of the Child’s Story.

 Being a foster or adoptive parent is NOT about being a superhero; it IS about being a servant!
 Jesus wants to be the hero of each child’s story!
-When we try to be the superhero, we often get in the way of the ideal outcome that God wants to produce.
+When we try to be the superhero, we often get in the way of the ideal outcome God wants.
 It is too big for any human being; we cannot fix a child or a situation.
 We open our hearts and home because a child needs love, care, safety, and protection.
-We stand in the gap as an advocate between heaven and earth and believe for the child’s life trajectory to be set on a course designed by God.
+Standing in the gap as an advocate between heaven and earth.
+We believe it can set the child’s life trajectory on a course designed by God.

 Being a foster or adoptive parent is NOT about sacrificing your family on the altar of good intentions.
-It will require setting boundaries, limitations, and expectations.
-It will have an expiration date.
-This does not mean that you are not loving or not willing to help.
+It will require setting boundaries, limitations, and expectations, and there will be an expiration date.
+That does not mean that you are not loving or not willing to help.
 It means you are realistic about what you and your family can do.
 Understanding upfront that the need is far greater than your ability to help will be essential to making peace-filled decisions that produce realistic expectations and fruitful outcomes.